 Lower-income households continue to pay a higher percentage of their income for housing, compared to other income groups in Norfolk.
 A large proportion of lower-income renter-households also tend to experience other housing problems such as overcrowding and inadequate housing conditions.
-In order to help provide decent and affordable housing and improve the social and economic status for extremely low-, very low-, low-, and moderate-income households in the City of Norfolk, the following programs will be available during the next program year: HOME funded new construction and homeownership assistance, CDBG funded rental and homeowner housing rehabilitation.
+In order to help provide decent and affordable housing and improve the social and economic status for extremely low-, very low-, low-, and moderate-income households in the City of Norfolk, the following programs will be available during the next program year: HOME funded new construction and homeownership assistance, plus prior year CDBG funds remain available for rental rehabilitation and homeowner housing rehabilitation.
 In addition, CDBG and ESG will provide funding for homeless shelters, homeless prevention, and the rapid re-housing program.

 One Year Goals for the Number of Households to be Supported

-Homeless 104
+Homeless 131

-Non-Homeless 265
+Non-Homeless 196

 Special-Needs 0

-Total 369
+Total 327